leonbottou/kegs-universal/README.md

 ### The Apple 2c mouse

-Rather than emulating the ACIA chips (which is boring), I decided to resolve the dramatically different ways in which the 2c and the 2gs handle the mouse.
+Then I decided to resolve the dramatically different ways in which the 2c and the 2gs handle the mouse.
 Whereas the 2gs uses the rather intelligent adb controller to buffer the mouse moves and report x or y deltas in range 0..64, the 2c interrupts